Jarrod Uthoff: Personal life

 Uthoff majored in economics at the University of Iowa.
 His third cousin, Dean Uthoff, played basketball at Iowa State and then went on to play professionally in Australia.
-An Australian National Basketball League legend, Dean played 13 years for the Sydney Kings.
-Dean’s brother, Ed, also distinguished himself in college ball and was team captain at San Jose State.
+An Australian National Basketball League legend, Dean played 13 years in the league for the Nunawading Spectres and then the Sydney Kings.
+Dean's brother, Ed, also distinguished himself in college ball and was team captain at San Jose State.

-Uthoff is married to Jessie Jordan Uthoff, daughter of US Congressman Jim Jordan.
+Uthoff is married to Jessie Jordan Uthoff, daughter of congressman Jim Jordan.